 The ComEd Telecommunications Optimization (Telcom) Program aims to cost-effectively generate and capture savings from energy efficiency projects undertaken by its telecommunications customers.
 The Telecom Program provides specialized energy assessments, energy management planning to help customers increase reliability, improve efficiency and reduce energy consumption without adversely affecting facility operations.
 The measures included in the Telecom Program include standard, retro-commissioning, and custom measures, as seen in Table 1 below.
-ComEd’s net savings planning target is 5,600 MWh net for CY2020.
+ComEd’s net savings planning target is 8,413 MWh net for CY2020.

-To participate in the program, the ComEd customer must be a telecommunication, internet service provider, or cable provider associated business located within ComEd service territory.
+To participate in the program, the ComEd customer must be a telecommunication, internet service provider, or cable provider associated business located within ComEd’s service territory.
 Franklin Energy (Franklin) is responsible for the implementation of the program.
-Customers are recruited into the program by Franklin Energy Advisors, and all customer interactions are tracked in ComEd’s Salesforce system.
-Franklin Energy Advisors complete a free walkthrough assessment of the customer facility and deliver a report detailing the network and electrical equipment which could be updated and summarizing the electrical and thermal loads at the facility.
-Franklin Energy Advisors assist the customer with prioritizing efficient measures and submitting a pre-approval application.
-Once the efficient measures are installed, Franklin Energy Advisors assist in completing the final program application and completing a satisfaction survey.
+Customers are recruited into the program by Franklin , and all customer interactions are tracked in ComEd’s Salesforce system.
+Franklin staff complete a free walkthrough assessment of the customer facility and deliver a report detailing the network and electrical equipment which could be updated and summarizing the electrical and thermal loads at the facility.
+Franklin assists the customer with prioritizing efficient measures and submitting a pre-approval application.
+Once the efficient measures are installed, Franklin assists in completing the final program application and completing a satisfaction survey.

 Table 1.
 Telecom Program Measures by Type*